craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 		- 2x Aloe Vera Nectar
 		- 6x Cactus Fruit
 #### Bernet's Lair
 - A large chamber serves as Bernet's Lair, where it lies in wait to collect trophies and **Tokens** from those it defeats.
-It currently has 2d4 **Tokens** in it's possesion.
+It currently has 2d4 **Tokens** in it's possession.
-- Eight magnets in the walls of the Lair are used by Bernet during combat to quickly move around the chamber and smush it's opponents against the magnet and themselves.
+- Eight magnets in the walls of the Lair are used by Bernet during combat to quickly move around the chamber and smash it's opponents between the magnet and themselves.
 #### 'Mercy'
 ##### Pop: 108
 - This series of chambers is the one Holding within Kailkeep's Hells.
 There is a population of some hundred survivors who have permanently made their home here.